Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I

 - Anxiety.
 In some cases, new objects or people in the home, furniture, luggage, or conflict with other animals or people could cause anxiety that leads to urine marking.

-Depending on the reason for your dog’s urine marking, one or more of these approaches may be the right one for you.
+Depending on the reason for your dog peeing in the house, one or more of these approaches may be the right one for you.
+With patience and persistence, you can stop your dog from marking inside.

 - Spay or neuter your dog.
 This will reduce or eliminate urine marking in many dogs.
 As many as 50-60% of male dogs stop urine marking, or at least do it significantly less often, after being neutered.
 If your male dog is peeing in the house even after he’s altered, there could be other behavioral or physical issues that need to be addressed.

 - Clean areas that have been marked with an enzymatic cleaner meant for removing pet stains and odors.
+If your dog is marking on hard surfaces, you’ll need a product, like this one, designed specifically for those.
+It also comes in a concentrated gallon size that makes up to 10 gallons of solution, so if you’ve got a huge mess on your paws, it’s up to the challenge!
 This one is meant specifically for carpeted floors.
-If your dog is marking on hard surfaces, you’ll need a product, like this one, designed specifically for those.
-It also comes in a concentrated gallon size that makes up to 10 gallons of solution, so if you’ve got a huge mess on your paws, it’s up to the challenge!.
 If you’re dealing with really tough stains or odors or ones that have been sitting for a while, you’ll want something a little more heavy-duty, like this one.
-Using an enzymatic cleaner will completely remove the scent so even your dog can’t smell it.
+Using an enzymatic cleaner will completelyremove the scent so even your dog can’t smell it.
 This is really important if you want to prevent remarking.

 6. Limit your dog’s ability to see animals outside.
 If you can’t block access to windows or doors that allow him to view other animals passing by, you may be able to discourage them from approaching your house.